telerik/ajax-docs/controls/editor/how-to/preserve-content-on-back-button.md

 		</script>

-* For all browsers: IE cannot preserve the content during `window.onbeforeunload` and you can either save the content in the `<textarea>` while text is being typed in, or by using a `setInterval` to not affect the performance of your page.
+* For all browsers: IE cannot preserve the content during `window.onbeforeunload`.
+So you can either save the content in the `<textarea>` while text is being typed in or you can use `setInterval` to not affect the performance of your page.

 	>caption Example 2: Solution with `onkeyup` event.